AppsFlyer/donkey/README.md

 uses [Logback](http://logback.qos.ch/) as its implementation.
 It should be included on the project's classpath, otherwise a warning will be printed and debug logging will be disabled.

-## Start up options
-JVM system properties that can be supplied when running the application
-- `-Dvertx.threadChecks=false`: Disable blocked thread checks.
-Used by Vert.x to warn the user if an event loop or worker thread is being occupied above a certain threshold which will indicate the code should be examined.
-- `-Dvertx.disableContextTimings=true`: Disable timing context execution.
-These are used by the blocked thread checker.
-It does _**not**_ disable execution metrics that are exposed via JMX.

 ## License